zenmonkeykstop/qubes-doc.rtd/introduction/issue-tracking.rst

 We’re happy to help, answer questions, and have discussions, but the issue tracker is not the right place for these activities.
-Instead, please see `Help, Support, Mailing Lists, and Forum </support/>`__.
+Instead, please see :doc:`Help, Support, Mailing Lists, and Forum </introduction/support>`.

 I see something that should be changed in the documentation.
 ------------------------------------------------------------

 We encourage you to submit the change yourself!
-Please see the `how to edit the documentation </doc/how-to-edit-the-documentation/>`__ for instructions on how to do so.
+Please see the :doc:`how to edit the documentation </developer/general/how-to-edit-the-documentation>` for instructions on how to do so.
 If it’s something you can’t do yourself, please proceed to open an issue.